PixelsCamp/docs/SPEAKERS.md

 If your laptop doesn't have an HDMI port, then, just in case, you should bring an adapter with you.

 We will provide video adapters to speakers if they don't have one, but it will be on a best-effort, first-come-first-served basis.
+Don't depend on it.

 ### Anything else regarding my talk?